danilovsergei/remote-torrent-adder/README.md

 Chrome started blocking [Remote Torrent Adder](https://github.com/bogenpirat/remote-torrent-adder) because it's using too wide permissions in the manifest

-This extension hardcodes site permissions for now directly in manifest to keep chrome happy:
+This extension dynamically requests permissions to the sites when user clicks to add torrent.

-* The torrent sites it supports
+There is also a button "Request Permission" in the settings next to torrent service.\
-* The qbitorrent http address
+Click it to grant permission to access torrent service URL